-However, this is not possible in the case of dizygotic twins, as they do not share the same genes.
-The eggs, in this case, get fertilized by separate sperms, which makes them different.
+And in the case of dizygotic twins, this kind of donation won’t result in the success of the surgery as the twins do not share the same genes.
+The eggs, in this case, get fertilized by different sperms, which makes them different.

 Can Hair from Other Parts of the Body Be Used for Hair Transplant?

 A surgeon may recommend this over person-to-person hair follicle donation.
 If the hair cannot be taken from the scalp of the patient, the surgeon might recommend this option.

 However, the problem with this technique is that the hair quality in different areas of the body is different.
 The hair texture and quality on the head can differ from, say, the hair on your limbs, eyelashes, eyebrows, and even your beard.
 The growth potential of hair also varies.

 If this hair is transplanted on your scalp, it might look quite unnatural and even unattractive.
 You might end up feeling dissatisfied with the results of your hair transplant.
 Usually, beard hair gets taken for this purpose as it is similar to the hair on the scalp.
 However, due to the many problems that result in a low hair graft survival rate, it’s not considered worth it.

 Allogeneic Hair Transplant: Will It Ever Take Place Successfully?

 Currently, autologous hair transplant is prevalent.
 This is the one in which the follicles get taken from the back and/or sides of the patient’s scalp.
 These get transferred to the balding regions.